bootlin/training-materials/slides/sysdev-intro/sysdev-intro.typ

 === Bike computers

 #align(center, [#image("bike-computer.jpg", height: 80%)])
+#text(
+  size: 10pt,
-#text(size: 10pt)[Product from BLOKS.
-Permission to use this picture only in this
-document, in updates and in translations.]
+)[Product from BLOKS.
+Permission to use this picture only in this document, in updates and in translations.]

 === Robots